LinkedInLearning/blazor-get-started-2833058/README.md

 # Blazor: Getting Started
-This is the repository for the LinkedIn Learning course [COURSENAME].
+This is the repository for the LinkedIn Learning course Blazor: Getting Started.
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 [![Blazor: Getting Started](COURSEIMAGE)](LICOURSEURL)

-[COURSEDESCRIPTION]
+Get Started with Blazor by building out features for BEAM, The best / worst pun-focused social media application ever.
+Learn everything that you need to know to get started with [Blazor](blazor.net).
+This covers building components, dependency injection and services, accessing JavaScript, Unit Testing, Authentication, External libraries and more!

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.